Race Equity and Diversity

 2. Embed diversity in our practice

-• We have made diversity a key organisational KPI – in terms of race/ethnicity, gender, disability, sexuality, socio-economic class, geography and lived experience.
-We are now reporting against this KPI at senior management and Board level to ensure we keep learning and hold ourselves to account.
+• Diversity is a key organisational KPI – in terms of race/ethnicity, gender, disability, sexuality, socio-economic class, geography and lived experience.
+We report against this KPI at senior management and Board level to ensure we keep learning and hold ourselves to account.

-• Ensuring we embed and celebrate diversity in all our internal policies and procedures as a priority.
-This includes testing, learning and iterating what works in our recruitment processes, induction plans, training and development work, selection criteria for our charity investments and public affairs partnerships, and in our office culture, as well as communications content development and dissemination.
+• We embed and celebrate diversity in all our internal policies and procedures as a priority.
+This includes testing, learning and iterating what works in our recruitment processes, induction plans, training and development work, selection criteria for our partner organisation investments and public affairs partnerships, and in our office culture, as well as communications content development and dissemination.

-• Setting up an internal working group on diversity that reports directly to senior management and our Board to ensure positive change continues.
+• We set up an internal working group on diversity.
+Our EDI Taskforce, a cross-organisation group, reports directly to senior management and our Board to ensure positive change continues.

-• We are wholly committed to supporting our charity partners to diversify.
-We are discussing diversity in our Peer Learning Forums whilst pushing ourselves to better help our charities to build more diverse Boards, senior teams and proactively consider diversity in CEO succession.
-We are asking that race is added to their data collection and analysis for better impact management.
+• We support our portfolio partners to diversify.
+We are discussing diversity in our Peer Learning Forums whilst pushing ourselves to better help our partner organisations to build more diverse Boards, senior teams and proactively consider diversity in CEO succession.
+We ask that race is added to their data collection and analysis for better impact management.

-• We are committed to testing new types of charity support funding streams and investing in a broader range of organisations.
+• We are committed to testing new types of organisation-support funding streams and investing in a broader range of organisations.
 Our work to embed lived experience, gender, disability, sexuality and many other aspects of diversity in all aspects of our operations and programmes is just the beginning.

 Actions we've taken so far